 Our Registered Dietitian is dedicated to helping you achieve your health and nutrition goals.

-Our Registered Dietitian has experience and expertise in various areas, including:
+Our Registered Dietitian has experience in various areas, including:

 Are you covered?

 - Most insurance companies cover Registered Dietitian services under extended healthcare benefit plans.
 If you are unsure whether you are covered, please contact your insurance provider and inquire.

 Difference between a Nutritionist and Registered Dietitian